 Not all stress is bad.
 Sometimes it helps us manage challenge, such as focusing for an exam.
-But there are times when stress can make things more difficult, or feel overwhelming.
+But there are times when stress can make things more difficult.

-Check in with your child regularly to see how they’re doing.
+Check in with your child often to see how they’re doing.
 Notice how they respond during times of change or pressure.
-If you sense they feel stressed, ask them what they think is causing it.
+Make sure they know you’re there to talk if they want.

-Your child’s day-to-day lifestyle can affect how they feel in the first place.
+Your child’s day-to-day lifestyle can also affect how they feel in the first place.
 Are they eating well, sleeping well, and exercising?
-Gently try to help them develop healthy habits.
+Try to help them develop healthy habits over time.

 We take your safety and privacy seriously

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.